-Part 1: 2013: Quotes.
+Part 1: 2012-2013: Quotes.
 Background.

 - "In the judgment of most climate scientists, Earth’s warming in recent decades has been caused primarily by human activities that have increased the amount of greenhouse gases in the atmosphere."
 US National Academy of Sciences.
 2 (By 2013, "most climate scientists" had become "97% of climate scientists.")

 There is a very strong and well financed climate change denial movement, particularly in North America.
 Some of their efforts are directed at denying that climate change is actually happening; the rest admits that climate change is a reality but denies that human factors are causing it.
 Countering this are many findings of climate researchers who are measuring hard data related to ongoing climate change worldwide.

-A survey of almost 12,000 abstracts of peer-reviewed scientific papers papers on global warming was published in 2013-JAN.
+The results of a survey of almost 12,000 abstracts of peer-reviewed scientific papers papers on global warming was published in 2013-JAN.
 3 Jason Samenow reported:

 "... there is strong scientific consensus that human activities are causing the planet to warm.
 97 percent of those scientific papers that take a stance on the issue agree."
 4

-Actually, the T-shirt should say that 97% of scientific articles on climate change that mention its cause agree that it is primarily caused by human activity.)
+Actually, the T-shirt should say that 97% of scientific articles on climate change that mention its cause agree that it is primarily caused by human activity.

 The Yale Project on Climate Change Communication has conducted eight surveys of public opinion about climate change and global warming since late 2008.
 During 2013-APR, they surveyed 1045 randomly selected American adults.
 The margin of error is ±3 percentage points.
 They found: